 Pregnancy and Infant Loss Awareness Month

 Nearly everyone in America knows that October is Breast Cancer Awareness month.
-We’ve all seen the pink cleats and gloves worn by football players, the “Save the Tatas” decals and wrist bands, and countless pink ribbons on everything from shopping bags to charm bracelets.
+We’ve all seen the pink cleats and gloves worn by football players, the “Save the Tatas” decals on cars and wrist bands, and countless pink ribbons on everything from shopping bags to charm bracelets.
 Breast cancer awareness is, without a doubt, one of the most important and recognizable causes in the world.
 Because it is so recognizable, it easily overshadows another worthy cause, Pregnancy and Infant Loss Awareness Month.

 As part of an industry that was built on bringing joy and happiness to pregnant women, it may seem a little odd that we would want to discuss such a horrific and depressing topic in our first blog post.
 The truth is, we think it would be odd if we didn’t.